+Dr. Jenna Dalbey, Cello.
 Jenna Dalbey has been playing cello for over 15 years and is originally from Columbus, Ohio.
-She is currently working on her Doctorate from Arizona State University in cello performance while establishing a career as an educator and performer in the Phoenix area.
+She recently was awarded her Doctorate from Arizona State University in cello performance and has established a career as an educator and performer in the Phoenix area.
 She co-founded the Tetra String Quartet in 2009, an ensemble that aims to play and teach throughout the community.
-She is on faculty at Scottsdale Community College, Rosie’s House: A Music Academy for Children, and she is a Cello Teaching Assistant at ASU.
+She is on faculty at Scottsdale Community College and Rosie’s House: A Music Academy for Children.
 In addition, she maintains a private studio of many wonderful up and coming cellists!

 While working on her Masters at the University of Maryland, she studied closely with the Guarnari String quartet and made an appearance with the Verge ensemble at the Library of Congress concert series.
 She has also worked with the Chiara, St. Lawrence, Kronos, and Julliard String Quartets.
 She has played in masterclasses for Steven Isserlis, Bernard Greenhouse, and Joel Krosnick as well.
 She is thankful for her wonderful cello teachers Thomas Landschoot, Evelyn Elsing, and Peter Wiley, all of which have supported and inspired her love for chamber music and education.